Joey27-dev/Plant-Health-Data-Analysis/README.md

 # Plant Health Monitoring — Data Analysis & Power BI Dashboard

 ## Project Overview
 This project aims to explore sensor-collected data on plant health using Python (Jupyter Notebook) and Power BI.
-Through exploratory data analysis I was able to identify the key environmental factors that affect plant tsress levels — categorized into **Healthy**, **Moderate Stress**, and **High Stress** — and visualize these insights effectively for both data science and business audiences.
+Through exploratory data analysis I was able to identify the key environmental factors that affect plant stress levels — categorized into **Healthy**, **Moderate Stress**, and **High Stress** — and visualize these insights effectively for data science.

 ---